Accordion: Czech Republic

 Accordion is often played at traditional Czech pubs, such as U Flekú, Prague.

+Malaysia

+The accordion is an important instrument to ronggeng performed among the Malay and Peranakan; it is also often interchangable with the harmonium in playing the ghazal; Suhaimi Mohd Zain was one notable accordionist who frequently collaborated with folk pop singer Siti Nurhaliza.

 Mexico

 Norteño heavily relies on the accordion; it is a genre related to polka.
 Ramón Ayala, known in Mexico as the "King of the Accordion", is a norteño musician.
 Cumbia, which features the accordion, is also popular with musicians such as Celso Piña, creating a more contemporary style.
 U.S.-born Mexican musician Julieta Venegas incorporates the sound of the instrument into rock, pop and folk.
 She was influenced by her fellow Chicanos Los Lobos who also use the music of the accordion.

 North Korea

 According to Barbara Demick in Nothing to Envy, the accordion is known as "the people's instrument" and all North Korean teachers were expected to learn the accordion.